-Investment Policy - The Systems's policy in regard to the allocation of invested assets is established and may be amended by governance by a majority vote of its members.
+Investment Policy - The assets of Component II and Component I are commingled and invested together as allowed by the POA.
+The System's policy in regard to the allocation of invested assets is established and may be amended by governance by a majority vote of its members.
 It is the policy of the governance to pursue an investment strategy that manages risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
 The System's investment policy discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
-For Component II, the following was the governance's adopted asset allocation policy as of June 30, 2015.
-Although as of June 30, 2015 Component I assets were invested only in short-term instruments, going forward it is the intent of the System to commingle the assets of each Component using the target allocation below.
+The following was the government's adopted asset allocation policy as of June 30, 2016.

 Asset Class Target Allocation

 U.S. stocks 16.50%

-Non-U.S. stocks 16.50%
+Non-U.S. stocks 16.50

-Global low volatility 5.0%
+Global low volatility 5.0

-Private equity 10.00%
+Private equity 10.00

-U.S. core fixed income 13.50%
+U.S. core fixed income 13.50

-U.S. TIPA 1.00%
+U.S. TIPS 1.00

-U.S. high yield 6.50%
+U.S. high yield 6.50

-Convertibles 2.00%
+Convertibles 2.00

-Opportunistic debt 5.00%
+Opportunistic debt 5.00

-Cash 1.00%
+Cash 1.00

-Private real estate 10.00%
+Private real estate 10.00

-Global REIT's 3.00%
+Global REITs 3.00

-MLPs 5.00%
+MLPs 5.00

-Hedge funds 5.00%
+Hedge funds 5.00